-Based on homes being built by Housing Development Alliance and their waiting list and approved buyers, it is anticipated homes will consist of a mix of one, two and three-bedrooms with two and three-bedroom homes most prevalent.
-Home sizes will likely range in the 1,200 to 1,400 square foot range, but some homes may be larger.
+Alliance and their waiting list and approved buyers, it is anticipated homes will consist of a mix of one, two and three-bedrooms with two and three-bedroom homes most prevalent.
+Home sizes will likely range in the 1,200 to 1,400 square foot range.

 Development of homes in the \$150,000 to \$200,000 range are anticipated.
-Given the income ranges analyzed and program requirements to be under 80% AMI, buyers will likely be highly dependent upon non-profit development organizations, such as Housing Development Alliance and others in the region, who have clients typically go through homeownership training and apply for down payment assistance.
+Given the income ranges analyzed and program requirements to be under 80% AMI, buyers will likely be highly dependent upon non-profit development organizations, such as Housing Development Alliance and Habitat for Humanity, who have clients typically go through homeownership training and apply for down payment assistance.
 This type of down payment assistance is available through various programs for qualified individuals who work with one of the community builders and USDA / RD and Kentucky Housing Corporation.
 This model has worked well for Housing Development Alliance, as detailed throughout the report.
 It is noted that wide-spread speculative development is not recommended, and the best course of action would be to work directly with community builders who can tailor homes to a potential buyer's needs and financial capabilities.